-Firefox 3.1 Beta 1 is the third development milestone and first beta release of Firefox 3.1, the upcoming version of the Firefox web browser.
-While the release is stable, it is intended for Web developers and members of our testing community for early evaluation and feedback.
-Users of the latest released version of Firefox should not expect their add-ons to work properly with this beta.
+Firefox 3.1 Beta 3 is the fifth development milestone and third beta release of Firefox 3.1, the next version of the Firefox web browser.
+While this release is considered to be stable, it is intended for developers and members of our testing community to use for early evaluation and feedback.
+Users of the latest released version of Firefox should not expect all of their add-ons to work properly with this beta.

 Check out what’s new, the known issues and frequently asked questions about the latest version of Firefox.
 As always, you’re encouraged to tell us what you think, either using this feedback form or by filing a bug in Bugzilla.

-Firefox 3.1 Beta 1 is based on the Gecko 1.9.1 rendering platform, which has been under development for the past 6 months.
-Gecko 1.9.1 is an incremental release on the previous version with significant changes to improve web compatibility, performance, and ease of use:
+Firefox 3.1 Beta 3 is based on the Gecko 1.9.1 rendering platform, which has been under development for the past 9 months.
+Firefox 3.1 is an incremental release on the previous version with significant changes to improve web compatibility, performance, and ease of use:

 Before installing, make sure your computer meets the system requirements.

-Please note that installing Firefox 3.1 Beta 1 will overwrite your existing installation of Firefox.
+Please note that installing Firefox 3.1 Beta 3 will not overwrite your existing installation of Firefox.
 You won’t lose any of your bookmarks or browsing history, but some of your extensions and other add-ons might not work until updates for them are made available.

 |Windows 2000, XP, Server 2003||Documents and Settings\<UserName>\Application Data\Mozilla\Firefox|